Alliance of Dairies: A Digestible Future in Agriculture

 “Economically, Alliance Dairies reduced community members’ energy reliance on one single source by diversifying supply with the methane digester.
 This has secured a more consistent pricing sys tem because of the locked-in supply from the digester.”

 Many farmers looking to expand their farms and employ sustainable practices have looked to Alliance Dairies for guidance.
-The farm has worked closely with their congressman, Ted Yoho, to properly educate and explain best management practices to other farmers.
-Their project is not only appreciated close to home, but across the globe, as well.
+The farm has worked closely with its congressman, Ted Yoho, to properly educate and explain best management practices to other farmers.
+Their project is not only appreciated close to home but across the globe, as well.

 “Through distinguished practices, we were approached to replicate our dairy in Laboste, Botswana, Africa,” explained Henderson.
 “This international development was prompted by the demand for protein and power, both of which can be solved by creating a sustainable dairy farm.”